-This collection development policy covers the various procedures and standards used in collections development with the McLean Museum and Art Gallery's Collections.
+Definition of this policy document: This collection development policy covers the various procedures and standards used in collections development with the McLean Museum and Art Gallery's Collections.
 The McLean Museum and Art Gallery serves as Inverclyde Council's Museum Service.
-To describe the collections development policy used at the McLean Museum and Art Gallery, Greenock and serve as the reference document for Museum staff, external bodies and service users.
-Originally compiled as part the Museum's Accreditation application in 2006 and updated in accordance with regulatory changes.
-This is the September 2016 edition incorporating the revised Museum Accreditation standard of the Arts Council of England and has been approved by Museums Galleries Scotland.
-George A. Woods, Assistant Curator
+Aims of this document: To describe the collections development policy used at the McLean Museum and Art Gallery, Greenock and serve as the reference document for Museum staff, external bodies and service users.
+Date of initial compiling Originally compiled as part the Museum's Accreditation application in 2006 and updated in accordance with regulatory changes.
+This version incorporates the revised Museum Accreditation standard of the Arts Council of England and has been approved by Museums Galleries Scotland and passed by Inverclyde Council in December 2016.
+Name of the compiler: George A. Woods, Assistant Curator Amendments:

 Contents of the Collections Development Policy

 1. Relationship to other relevant policies/plans of the organisation 4

 2. History of the collections 5

 3. An overview of current collections 14

 4. Themes and priorities for future collecting 22

 5. Themes and priorities for rationalisation and disposal 26

 6. Legal and ethical framework for acquisition and disposal of items 27

 7. Collecting policies of other museums 28

 8. Archival holdings 28

 9. Acquisition 28

 10 .Human remains 29

 11 Biological and geological material 29

 12 Archaeological material 29

-13 Exceptions 29
+13 .Exceptions 29

 14 Spoliation 29

-15 The Repatriation and Restitution of objects and human remains 30
+15 .
+The Repatriation and Restitution of objects and human remains 30

-16 .Disposal procedures 30
+16 16.Disposal procedures